ipfs/js-ipfs/doc/config.md

 ## `Pubsub`

 Options for configuring the pubsub subsystem.
+It is important pointing out that this is not supported in the browser.
+If you want to configure a different pubsub router in the browser you must configure `libp2p.modules.pubsub` options instead.

 ### `Router`